jarviscanada/jarvis_data_eng_JjFalcon/core_java/grep/README.md

 ```

 ## Performance Issues
-One of the files uses recursion to search for files.
-This implementation may cause a stack-overflow if a given directory is deep and contains
-a huge amount of files.
+The program stores all the lines from all the files into a single collection.
+If there are a huge amount of files in the directory each containing huge content that single collection can get very big.
-Consider a non-recursive implementation to avoid the issue.
+Consider a more efficient way to store those lines.

 This program assumes that each file contains simple text lines.
 This program will run slowly if a file is large and contains structured data.
 Consider advanced search algorithms to handle complex files.

 # Test